silviuvulcan/myepisodes_export/README.md

+## Archived

+2022 - beautiful soup is about to be retired, python2 is hard to run and tvdb now charges for api access.
+At this point I think something like this should be re-written from scratch.

+---

 @silviuvulcan fork reason: the original repo was read-only and one fix was pending as a pull request.
 I incorporated it and as of 2019-06 it is working.

 Original README below: